LO3Energy/ruby-style-guide/README.md

 * <a name="titlecase-classes"></a>
-	Use `TamelCase` for classes and modules.
+	Use `TitleCase` for classes and modules.
 (Keep acronyms like HTTP, RFC, XML uppercase.)
 <sup>[[link](#camelcase-classes)]</sup>